Abandoned & Little-Known Airfields:

 so it must have been barely active as an airfield at that time.

-In the 1950s, Fontana Airport became the site of radar testing flight operations for the Gilfillan Brothers,
+In the 1950s, Fontana Airport became the site of radar testing flight operations for the Gilfillan Brothers, pioneers in the development of GCA radar.

 According to Donald Chantry (Gilfillan Brothers & ITT Gilfillan employee from 1954-91),

-"This Airport did not become a significant part of the Gilfillan Brothers activity
+"This Airport did not become a significant part of the Gilfillan Brothers activity until just a few years before my joining them in 1954."

 The 1954 USGS topo map depicted Gilfillan Airport as having 2 wide but short paved parallel east/west runways, with a single small building on the north side.